DevExpress-Examples/winforms-scheduler-gantt-view/Readme.md

 Business objects should have specific properties for [mapping](https://docs.devexpress.com/WindowsForms/15468/controls-and-libraries/scheduler/data-binding/mappings) to the corresponding properties of Scheduler appointments, resources, and appointments dependencies.

+> **Note**
+>
+> You can also use the [WinForms Gantt Control](how-to-enable-gantt-view-for-the-schedulercontrol-bound-to-collection-of-business-objects-t185539) designed to address your project planning requirements regardless of dataset size and information complexity..

 ## Files to Review

 * [CustomObjects.cs](./CS/dxT183299/CustomObjects.cs) (VB: [CustomObjects.vb](./VB/dxT183299/CustomObjects.vb))